 3.3 In accordance with federal regulations, the tuition waiver will be used as a financial resource and become part of the student's financial aid package.
 The Student Financial Services Office may need to adjust aid if the amount of the tuition waiver, along with other financial aid, exceeds the total cost of attendance.

-3.4 No employee who has an overdue accounts receivable balance with the University may receive a spouse/dependent tuition waiver.
+3.4 No employee who has an overdue accounts receivable balance with the University may receive a spouse/partner and dependent tuition waiver.

 3.5 In accordance with IRS regulations, the value of the tuition waived for graduate level classes will be considered taxable income to the employee.
 Federal, state and social security taxes will be deducted in a lump sum from the employee's last paycheck of the semester, or, at the employee's written request, deducted on a prorated basis throughout the semester.